Condensation outside windows: The causes and solutions explained

 Why do double glazed windows steam up on the outside?

 They are not actually steaming up — this is condensation.
-As mentioned before, water will condense on the outside of glass when the temperature of the glass is lower than the external air temperature.
+Longley shares why, "Double-glazed windows steam up on the outside as a result of condensation.
+The process is natural and will happen more frequently during the colder months when the outside temperature of the window is colder than the indoor temperature."

 But why is this a common problem with double or triple glazed windows in particular?